pingles/cascading-clojure/README.md

 - Conciseness, but not at the expense of expressiveness, explicitness, abstraction, and composability.

-- Simple and explict functional sytle over macros and elaborate DSLs.
+- Simple and explicit functional style over macros and elaborate DSLs.

 - Functional parameterization over vars and binding.